Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 He typed the three letters, said one last goodbye to Arlene’s beautiful, racially ambiguous face and logged off from Tinder, heading quickly to his Royal Bank online banking account.
 There, another homepage prompted him for his card number and password.
 No matter how many times he punched in his account number, he never did manage to memorize it.
 He sat there, his eyes darted at the card in his hands, clicking away at the keyboard, sounding more like the second hand on a grandfather clock than a human typing on a computer.
 Once passed the security questions, he hastily transferred twenty dollars from his savings into his checking account so he could grab a few after work joints.
 Tonight he was getting high but, with any luck, tomorrow he’d be getting laid.

 He could see the man’s reflection in the glass.
-It was a scene kid no doubt; the tight jeans, the vintage rock shirt with the name of the band that they don’t listen to, the leather jacket and of course, the wool toque.
+It was a scene kid no doubt; the tight jeans, the vintage t-shirt with a picture of the rock band that they don’t listen to, the leather jacket and of course, the wool toque.
 Brett just couldn’t identify with the kids who thought looking like a cat burglar was hip.
 But underneath all the trend and fashion, there was a face that he recognized.
 But who was it?

-The monochromatic stranger stretched his arms out, his tiny, pale wrists shooting out of the sleeves on his leather jacket as he boasted, “It’s me!
+The monochromatic stranger stretched his arms out, his tiny, pale wrists shot out of the sleeves on his leather jacket as he boasted, “It’s me!
 Steve Collins!
 From high school!”

 Brett looked him up and down.
 Steve Collins?
 Steve the dweeb?
 Could it really have been him?
 After all, Steve had been quite the loser in those days.
 Then Brett became suddenly aware of how much he had changed himself over the years.
 While Steve had been losing his gut, Brett had been putting one on.
 While Steve had been growing out his hair, Brett had been shedding his.
 And while Steve was looking sharp and fashionable, Brett looked like an old Polish painter.
 It seemed as though the two of them had swapped destinies.
 Brett had not been the kindest to Steve in those years, now he was a little embarrassed by it.
 It was hard to look him eye to eye but, out of pride, he did.